skippbox/ktune/README.md

 ## Usage

-You will first need a working go build environment set up.
-[See here for advice](https://golang.org/doc/install)

-Clone the repo and ```make```

-Use ```./grisou -h``` to get usage
+Use ```./ktune -h``` to get usage

-Grisou expect a container version tag that can be machine compared, following the pattern Major.Minor.Build-Revision
+ktune expect a container version tag that can be machine compared, following the pattern Major.Minor.Build-Revision

 To get the latest image version, grisou: